 The Studio Albums 1969-1983 CD Box Set

-This box set was released in August 2015 and, as the title suggests, features every Alice Cooper studio album from 1969 through to 1983 (e.g. the whole Warner Brothers catalogue, from Pretties For You to Dada).
+This box set was released in August 2015 and, as the title suggests, features every Alice Cooper studio album from 1969 through to 1983 (i.e. the whole Warner Brothers catalogue, from Pretties For You to Dada).
 That means that there are a total of 15 CD’s here, which include all the material from the original Group and some 10 years of solo Alice’s career.

 The music presented is extremely diverse, from the glory days of School’s Out and Billion Dollar Babies to the dark and highly experimental ‘Blackout’ years.
 This set really allows you to ride the rollercoaster of the Alice Cooper story with the music aligning nicely with the period focused on in the movie Super Duper Alice Cooper.

-It is fair to say that 7 of these albums (the first 6 group albums plus Welcome To My Nightmare) have received extensive previous exposure, having been re-released numerous times before.
+It is fair to say that 7 of these albums (i.e. the first 6 group albums plus Welcome To My Nightmare) have received extensive previous exposure, having been re-released numerous times before.
 The other 8 albums however, have received little or no recent focus so it’s great to see new offerings of these, especially Flush The Fashion, Special Forces, Zipper Catches Skin and Dada (which many casual fans may never have heard of, let alone discovered).